crispy222/demo-repo/README.md

 # demo-repo
-Learning Git and GitHub hence the demo repository.
+Learning Git and GitHub hence the demo repository!